 ACHIEVING FAIR AND ADEQUATE CHILD SUPPORT RESULTS

-At KM Welsh, P.A., we have worked with thousands of parents to work out child support payment plans which fairly provide for the needs of both spouses and serve the best interests of the child(ren).
+We have worked with thousands of parents to work out child support payment plans which fairly provide for the needs of both parents and serve the best interests of the child(ren).
 Lead attorney Kathryn Welsh has over 25 years of experience in representing individuals in the Largo, St. Petersburg and Clearwater areas in obtaining child support and responding to child support requests.
 She will bring the highest level of professionalism, experience and compassion to representing you in your child support matter.

 Factors a Florida Family Court Will Consider in Awarding Child Support